Right Arrow

 Advanced AI capabilities on the horizon

-The AI security market continues evolving rapidly, with the AI-in-maintenance market projected to grow significantly in the coming years.
+The AI security market is evolving, with the AI-in-maintenance market projected to grow in the coming years.
 Construction innovators should prepare for:

 • Agentic AI evolution: Systems that autonomously respond to complex scenarios

-• Enhanced predictive capabilities: Advanced warning for equipment failures
+• Enhanced proactive capabilities: Advanced warning for equipment failures

 • Multi-sensor fusion: Integration of thermal, LiDAR, and traditional cameras